tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 path-computation-error-no-topology:
 : A YANG identity for reporting path computation error when there is no topology with the provided topology identifier.

+path-computation-error-no-dependent-server:
+: A YANG identity for reporting path computation error when one or more dependent path computation servers are unavailable.
+: The dependent path computation server could be a Backward-Recursive Path Computation (BRPC) downstream PCE or a child PCE.

+The derived identities are defined in the "ietf-te-types" module instead of an IANA-maintained module to allow defining new identities (e.g., the path-computation-error-no-topology), which are applicable to other contexts than Path Computation Element Communication Protocol (PCEP), as well as some hierarchical definitions (e.g., the path-computation-error-child-pce-unresponsive and the identities are derived from the path-computation-error-no-dependent-server identity).

 ### Protocol Origin {#protocol-origin}

 The "ietf-te-types" module contains the YANG reusable identities for the type of protocol origin as defined in {{!RFC5440}} and {{!RFC9012}}.